SMAC-Group/course_intro_statistics/slides/chapter4_02.md

 # Select variables

-The `select` function enables to select variables based on various selection features.

-You can subset specific columns as such:
+The `select` function allows to select variables based on various features.
+For example, you can subset specific columns as such:

 ```r
 world %>%